 The First National Bank Of Mansfield

-The First National Bank Of Mansfield in Louisiana printed $44,850 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1904 and stopped printing money in 1909, which equals a 6 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Mansfield issued 2 different types and denominations of national currency.
+The First National Bank Of Mansfield in Massachusetts printed $1,195,010 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1901 and stopped printing money in 1935, which equals a 35 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Mansfield issued 10 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Mansfield was located in De Soto County.
-It was assigned charter number 7232.
+For the record, The First National Bank Of Mansfield was located in Bristol County.
+It was assigned charter number 5944.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com